 One area team will open the high school football season ranked in the top 10, while two more received top-10 votes in the initial S.C.
 Prep Football Media Poll of the season.

 The time has finally arrived to announce the second annual All-Lowco Boys Basketball Team Presented By Beaufort Hustle Basketball.

 Whale Branch finished eighth in the girls standings and 10th in the boys standings at the Class 2A track and field state championships on Friday and Saturday in Columbia.

-Whale Branch qualified six individuals and five relay teams for the Class 2A track & field championships at the state qualifying meet Saturday in Columbia.
+Whale Branch will send 11 individuals and two relay teams to the Class 2A Track & Field State Championships after their performances at the state qualifier meet Saturday in Columbia.